soundman666/ms-365-mcp-server/README.md

 Microsoft 365 MCP Server

-A Model Context Protocol (MCP) server for interacting with Microsoft 365 services through the Graph API.
+A Model Context Protocol (MCP) server for interacting with Microsoft 365 and Office services through the Graph API.

 ## Prerequisites